 Only Making Minimum Payments On Credit Cards

 If you are only making minimum payments on credit card bill, it is a huge financial mistake.
-In that case, you will have to shell out the
+In that case, you will have to shell out the interest payment.

 Interest is the charge for borrowing money and not paying it by due date.
 You pay a certain fixed Annual Percentage Rate (APR) interest on your outstanding balance from credit cards.
 Therefore, it is sane to pay it off in full before due date kicks in.
 So, next time when you swipe credit card, understand if you will be able to pay off fully in the next payment cycle.